Tamara Paganini: Early show business career

 Paganini began her show business career as a young stripper.
 She was signed by television producer Gerardo Sofovich and made her television debut in 2001's "Gran Hermano", which is Argentina's name for the "Big Brother" television show.
 Paganini spoke about many issues considered by some in Latin American culture to be taboo during her stay on the reality show; this made her popularity grow among Argentine television viewers.

 Career as an actress

 Paganini next made her acting debut in a Jorge Rial's television series named "Intrusos en el espectáculo" ("Intruders at the Show"), playing a dancer.
 She returned to Big Brother soon after, participating in "Gran Hermano 2".

 Paganini took theater classes, and she landed a role in a Broadway play.
 Eventually, she worked on a play named "¡Soltero... y con dos Viudas!" ("Single... and With two Widows!!"), which became a large hit in Argentina.
 Because she substituted Ximena Capristo in that play, rumors about a rivalry between the two stars began surfacing on the Argentine press.
-Paganini is currently still working at "¡Soltero... y con dos Viudas!".